Writing Freedom Fellowship

 Background

 More than two million people are imprisoned in the United States at any given time.
-Beyond prison and jail, the long tentacles of the carceral state impact millions more, through the border regime, policing and probation, family policing, and involuntary commitment.
+Beyond prison and jail, the long tentacles of the carceral system impact millions more, through the border regime, policing and probation, family policing, and involuntary commitment.

 “Our understanding of American life is incomplete without voices that represent the experience and perspective of the millions of system-impacted people who live and work alongside us every day,” writes Tayari Jones, Writing Freedom advisory board member.